 Recorded data includes:

-Privacy: IP addresses are truncated before storage.
+Privacy.
+IP addresses are truncated before storage.
+The parsed user-agent summary contains only coarse browser, OS, and device fields.
 No personally identifiable information is retained beyond what is required for aggregate analytics.

 The original resolution endpoint remains available for backward compatibility.
 It resolves a product identifier to a product reference using the brand’s platform subdomain.